googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure 5.17 A PaintGlyph table defines a clip region for the composition defined by its child sub-graph.**

-A PaintGlyph table on its own does not add content: if there is no child paint table, then the PaintGlyph table represents no presentation content and may be ignored.
+A PaintGlyph table on its own does not add content: if there is no child paint table, then the PaintGlyph table represents no presentation content and shall be ignored.

 **5.7.11.1.4 Layers**